Roy W. Simonson

-Simonson resided in Hyattsville, MD for much of his career, where he was recruited by soil professors at the University of Maryland to volunteer with teaching and research programs.
+Simonson resided in Hyattsville, Maryland for much of his career, where he was recruited by soil professors at the University of Maryland to volunteer with teaching and research programs.
 Simonson gave numerous lectures and seminars on soil science at the university.
 He would present an annual two hour “soils of the world” lecture, on soils of the (then) 10 orders of Soil Taxonomy, to the annually taught soil morphology, genesis and classification class (AGRO 414, now NRSC 414).
-For these lectures he utilized his vast collection of 35mm slides of soil profiles and landscapes – taken during his professional travels around the world.
+For these lectures, he utilized his vast collection of 35mm slides of soil profiles and landscapes – taken during his professional travels around the world.

 In 1967 Simonson became the editor-in-chief of soil science journal Geoderma where he published numerous articles.

 He was inducted into the Mid-Atlantic Association of Professional Soil Scientists (MAPSS) in 1989 as its first honorary member.